Masmiseim36/nxpSDK/boards/evkmimxrt1064/littlevgl_examples/littlevgl_terminal/readme.txt

 Overview
 ========
 The example demonstrates how do use the LittlevGL terminal.
-In this example, the left half of the screen is used as terminal, when input from the debug terminal, the input characters are shown in the terminal in the screen.
+In this example, the screen is used as terminal, when input from the debug terminal, the input characters are shown in the terminal in the screen.
 The input characters could be cleared by clicking the button "Clear".
 When click the cross in the title, the terminal is closed, the input characters is not